schmogelg/BookList/README.md

 ![MyBooks](https://user-images.githubusercontent.com/80601208/175133103-7c72ceeb-8ed5-4fd5-8244-d6cb5550fa33.gif)

 ### Reports
-Here it is possible to extract some reports from the system, some of which are just static reports, and others can be filtered based on some parameters.
+Here it's possible to extract some reports from the system, some of which are just static reports, and others can be filtered based on some parameters.
-It is important to note that here the Combobox with the value options for the parameter is fed by queries to the database that verify the existence of the data.
+It's important to note that here the Combobox with the value options for the parameter is fed by queries to the database that verify the existence of the data.

 ![reports](https://user-images.githubusercontent.com/80601208/175132325-5e753584-2760-49b1-b547-9dbe50393c53.gif)
-> It is possible to add new reports with relatively low complexity
+> It's possible to add new reports with relatively low complexity